Separation mixes with hope and uncertainty in the U.S. base hosting Afghan evacuees

 Wahedullah said he’d been a welder on the Baghram base in Afghanistan for two years but didn’t have any documents about his work there.
 Such cases will test the U.S. authorities processing evacuees.

 “The situation was super chaotic in Kabul.
 Our fundamental mission was to get people that we decided were vulnerable to somewhere that was safe,” the State Department official said.
-The Department of Homeland Security, State Department and Department of Defense now are working together to gather information on the circumstances of the individual evacuees, which will help determine who falls into categories allowed to travel on: citizens, green-card holders, those who qualify for Special Immigrant Visas because of their work with the U.S. military or other agencies, or those particularly at risk.
+That agency, the Department of Homeland Security and Department of Defense are now working together to gather information on the circumstances of the individual evacuees, which will help determine who falls into categories allowed to travel on: citizens, green-card holders, those who qualify for Special Immigrant Visas because of their work with the U.S. military or other agencies, or those particularly at risk.

 The future for anyone who is deemed to not qualify remains unclear, as is the number of evacuees with limited documentation.
-The State Department official said that is up to the Department of Homeland Security, which did not respond to an immediate request for comment.
+The State Department official said the decisions are up to the Department of Homeland Security, which did not respond to an immediate request for comment.

-Officials face a deadline to decide cases, which adds to the pressure.
+Officials face a deadline in making determinations, which adds to the pressure.
 An agreement with the German government allows Afghans to stay on base for only 10 days after their arrival.
 The first evacuation flights touched down Friday.

 And more people are coming every day; the first direct flight from Kabul arrived Tuesday.

-The base can house 12,000 evacuees.
+The base can house up to 12,000 evacuees.
 Medical stations have been thrown up, with hundreds of auxiliary service members redeployed from assignments in the United Kingdom helping with logistics.
 The news that Ramstein would be transformed into an evacuation hub came just two days before the first planes took off from Kabul, Powell said, and by Sunday, around 7,000 people had landed.
 Resources quickly were almost exhausted.
 Scuffles were reported over food and a lack of facilities.

 A local company now is supplying 30,000 hot meals a day.
 While men and women have separate sleeping areas because of cultural sensitivities, families are allowed to meet and eat together in certain areas.